tidev/node-ios-device/README.md

  - Add the environment variable `DEBUG=*`
  - Close out the schemes and click "Run"

-### Publishing

-This section is intended for Appcelerator release managers.

-To publish a new release to NPM, run `npm publish`.
-This will build `node-ios-device` for all Node.js module API versions and then upload each binary to the associated release on the GitHub repository.

 ## License

 This project is open source and provided under the Apache Public License